 Of course, any affected business would get a big surprise when it got a letter from the currency exchange’s legal counsel demanding payment as a HIDC!
 The HIDC laws and the protections afforded under the UCC are disturbing for a hard-working business owner who is now forced to seek recourse directly through the former employee.
 That entails spending legal fees that may exceed the amount of the double payment!

 Under the Illinois UCC, there are some defenses, such as: (1) a defense of the obligor based on (i) infancy of the obligor to the extent it is a defense to a simple contract, (ii) duress, lack of legal capacity, or illegality of the transaction which, under the law, nullifies the obligation of the obligor, (iii) fraud that induced the obligor to sign the instrument with neither knowledge nor reasonable opportunity to learn of its character or its essential terms, or (iv) discharge of the obligor in insolvency proceedings.
 But, those defenses don’t normally apply in the run of the mill check scams that affect many small businesses.

-After learning about what an HIDC is and how it can impact your business, what steps can your business take to avoid these business check fraud liability?
+After learning about what a HIDC is and how it can impact your business, what steps can your business take to avoid these business check fraud liability?

-Here are some recommendations based upon some recent decisions under the UCC generally:
+Here are some recommendations based on some recent decisions under the UCC generally:

-Protection #1: Understand what a HIDC is, who is an HIDC (yes, even the local currency exchange here in Illinois) and the protections they are afforded.
+Protection #1: Understand what a HIDC is, who is a HIDC (yes, even the local currency exchange here in Illinois) and the protections they are afforded.